-Assistant Director of Federal Programs and Assessment 10750 E. 350 Highway Raytown, MO 64138 Phone: 816-268-7000/Fax: 816-268-7087
+Naytowii, MO 04133-3333

+Phone: 816-268-7000/Fax: 816-268-7039

-The homeless liaison shall designate and train another district employee to serve as the homeless liaison in the absence of the homeless liaison.
+The districthomeless liaison shall designate and train another district employee to serve as the districthomeless liaison in the absence of the districthomeless liaison.

 School of Origin

 For the purposes of this policy, "school of origin" is defined as the school that the student attended when permanently housed or the school in which the student was last enrolled, including a public preschool.
 When the student completes the final grade level served by the school of origin, the term shall then include the designated receiving school at the next grade level for all feeder schools.